geshan/geshan.github.com/posts/2020-10-24-docker-build-example-faster-docker-build.md

     CMD ["node", "index.js"]

 You can have a look at the diff between these two docker files [here](https://github.com/geshan/currency-api/compare/docker-build...docker-build-better-cache?expand=1#diff-dd2c0eb6ea5cfc6c4bd4eac30934e2d5746747af48fef6da689e85b752f39557R1).
+The main change is that we copy the package.json and package-lock.json file first then run npm install.
+Only after that, the custom code is copied to `/src`.
+So if you don't add a new npm library the cache will hold up.

 > It took 34 seconds to build for the first time as below with the following command: